 Federal regulations (45 CFR part 46) require that applications and proposals involving human subjects must be evaluated with reference to the risks to the subjects, the adequacy of protection against these risks, the potential benefits of the research to the subjects and others, and the importance of the knowledge gained or to be gained.
-If you anticipate research involving human subjects, you must meet the requirements of the HHS regulations to protect human subjects from research risks.
+If you anticipate research involving human subjects, please review HRSA's SF-424 Application Guide to determine if you are required to hold a Federal Wide Assurance (FWA) of compliance from the Office of Human Research Protections (OHRP) prior to award.
+You must provide your Human Subject Assurance Number (from the FWA) in the application; if you do not have an assurance, you must indicate in the application that you will obtain one from OHRP prior to award.
+In addition, you must meet the requirements of the HHS regulations for the protection of human subjects from research risks, including the following: